 If you are unsure, then you can download the demo version first.
 It has the same interface and so if it is suitable then the professional version will also be suitable.

 Buying the Application

-A licence for the professional version can be bought for £20.00.
-This is a permanent licence, with free updates for full 1 year after the purchase.
+A licence for the professional version can be bought for £20.00, which is a permanent licence.
 I do not have a dedicated sales system and so if you are interested, you can contact me in the first instance.